 One of the pillars of sound personal finance is the emergency fund.
 An emergency fund is money set aside before everything else to cover unexpected expenses.
-This is the first step to building your financial future, even before you start investing.
-The challenge is it’s hard to predict when or if you’ll need money to cover your living expenses if you lose your job or experience unusual healthcare costs associated with a family member becoming seriously ill.
+This is the first step to building your financial future — even before you start investing.
+It’s hard to predict when or if you’ll need money to cover your living expenses, largely because this cash reserve is specifically for the unexpected.
+Even the most careful planners can lose their job or experience unusual healthcare costs.

-Therefore it should not be surprising that the most common question we receive with regards to emergency funds is how large should they be?
-For most people the answer is probably enough money to cover your living expenses for three to six months.
-That should be enough to give you time to find a new job.
-Ideally your living expenses are below what you currently earn.
+So you know you need an emergency fund — but how much of one do you need?
+We hear this question all the time, probably more than any other cash-related issue.
+Most people need enough money to cover their living expenses for three to six months.
+That is generally enough of a cushion to give you time to find a new job or cover any unexpected expense without derailing the rest of your financial life.
+Ideally, your living expenses are below what you currently earn.
 If not you should seriously consider what you would cut if you had to do without for a few months.

 The actual amount you should set aside depends on four factors:

 - Investable Assets

 - Unexpected Responsibilities

 Age has a strong influence on the size of an emergency fund for a number of reasons.
 All things being equal, the older you are, the larger your emergency fund should be.
 Younger people tend to have lower living expenses, fewer unexpected healthcare incidents, and require less time to find new work.

 Youth really is on your side when it comes to finding a job.